btrkeks/jp-deinflector/README.md

 Currently, it has a function `deinflect(word: &str) -> Vec<String>`
 that will output a list of **possible** deinflections for the input word.
-Since it doesn't do any dictionary lookups, the list may (and will) contain false deinflections.
+Since it doesn't do any dictionary lookups, it cannot guarantee that the returned words are actual Japanese words, but the deinflection will always be correct (i.e. if the word were to be a real word it would be deinflected correctly).

+This crate is meant for use in dictionary applications to obtain a list of possible deinflections that can then be looked up in a dictionary.

 There is also a function `kata_to_hira(kata: &str)` that converts all katakana characters in `kata` into their hiragana counterparts.

-This crate is meant for use in dictionary applications to obtain a list of possible deinflections that can then be looked up in a dictionary.

 ## Performance
 This crate uses a perfect hash table to store the deinflection rules,